privacore/helppages-privafox/en/cookiecontrol/introduction.md

+#Control local cookies

-#Using the cookecontroller to control cookies saved on your computer
+By using the cookecontroller you can easily control cookies saved on your computer.